Common Artist Questions Answered

-Q: I want to put as many different kinds of art as possible on my website.
-I think that increases the chances that everyone who visits will find something they like.
-Is this a good idea?
+Q: I want to show as many different kinds of art as possible on social media and my website.
+I think that increases the chances that everyone who sees my work will find something they like.
+Do you agree?

-Q: Should I put selections of work from throughout my entire career on my website?
+Q: Should I put selections of work from throughout my entire career on my website or social media pages?

 Q: Should I have lots of sold art on my website to show how well it sells?

 A: No. Imagine walking into a store, seeing something you like, taking it up to the checkout counter, and being told, "Sorry-- this one's sold.
 You'll have to find something else."
-People who see lots of sold art may be impressed with your ability to sell, but they also get the impression that all the good stuff's gone, and all they have to choose from are the dregs nobody wants.
+People who see lots of sold art may be impressed with your ability to sell, but they also get the impression that the best work is gone, and all they have to pick from are the leftovers nobody wants.
 If you want to put sold art on your website, be purposeful and selective about it.
-In your "Past Work" gallery, for example, put a sampling of pieces that have sold to significant collectors, businesses, institutions, or organizations.
+In your "Past Work" gallery, for example, put a sampling of pieces that have sold to collectors, businesses, institutions, or organizations.
 Posting occasional sold work on your social media pages is a better idea because that way, people see that you're selling consistently.

-Q: I search online for art dealers, galleries, and other people with profiles in the art world.
+Q: I search online for art dealers, galleries, collectors, and other people with profiles in the art world.
 Then I email them images of my art along with my contact information.
 I tell them to get back to me if interested.
-I figure that anyone who's impressed with my work will want to know more and ask about it, want to buy it, or offer to give me shows.
-So far, I've had no response.
-Any suggestions?
+I figure that anyone who's impressed with my work will want to know more and ask about it, want to buy it, offer to give me shows, etc. So far, I've had no response.
+What am I doing wrong?

 Q: You say to show locally at first and gradually expand from there.
 So does that mean I contact all the galleries in my area about possibly showing my art?

-Q: I'm interested in showing at certain galleries.
+Q: I want to show at certain galleries.
 What kinds of things should I say when I walk in to talk about my art?

 Q: I'm thinking about getting patents on my art to make sure nobody copies it.
 I want as many legal protections as possible.
 Is this a good idea?

-A: OK.
-So you've invented something, right?
-What exactly is it?
-A new chemical configuration for paint?
-New equipment for making art?
-I'm not a patent attorney, but if you haven't invented anything, there's nothing to patent.
-Your art is automatically copyrighted once you make it, if that's what you're worried about.
-You don't have to file anything; nothing to be concerned about there.
-Related to this, keep in mind that any artist who gets a reputation for regularly invoking, or worse yet, engaging any aspect of the legal system is destined to turn off the overwhelming majority of potential dealers, galleries, and buyers.
-People love art because of the freedom, expansiveness, new ideas, groundbreaking concepts, and unexplored territories it represents, not because it restricts them with legalities.
-Use the legal system only as an absolute last resort.
+Keep in mind that any artist who gets a reputation for being overly protective about their art, or worse yet, threatening legal action, is destined to turn off a substantial percentage of potential dealers, galleries, and buyers.
+People love art because of the freedom, expressiveness, new ideas, groundbreaking concepts, and unexplored territories it introduces us to, not because it restricts with legalities.
+Invoke the legal system only as an absolute last resort.

 Q: I don't want to show any art online because I think people will steal the images.
 How do I protect myself?